jgrillotsf/sfresume/README.md

 # Salesforce DX Project: sfresume

-Build your resume on the force.com platform with Salesforce DX and CumulusCI.cd
+Build your resume on the force.com platform with Salesforce DX and CumulusCI.
+This app pre-installs SDOCS for the Resume (template is in the scripts/SDOCS folder).

-### NOTE
-This app provides the structure to manage a resume only, this does not provide a exportable resume.
-You can build functionality using SDOCS or QUIP.

 ## Development